LOADING ...

 Often, her would have little fits,

-When she could take strangeness no more,
+When she take pike's strangeness no more,

 Ranting about 'what had she wrong,'

-Kristin: the family dog, mike,
+even the family dog, mike,

 Seemed against her.

-He was always nipping her
+He was always her feet

 But the last was the morning she woke to a pair of

-shoes sitting by her bed.
+Aerobic sitting by her bed.

 Accustomed to these intrusions,